Square root of a multivector of Clifford algebras in 3D: A game with signs: Conclusions

 \section{Conclusions}

-First, we have shown that the square root of general MV in $n\le 3$ algebras can be expressed in radicals and provided a detailed analysis and algorithm to accomplish the task.
+First, we have shown analytically that the square root of general MV in $n=p+q\le 3$ Clifford algebras (CA) can be expressed in radicals and have provided a detailed analysis and algorithm to accomplish the task.
 For a general MV the algorithm is rather complicated, where many of conditions are controlled by plus/minus signs.
-In our first paper on this subject~\cite{Dargys2019}, we considered the roots of individual grades only and provided explicit formulas in a coordinate-free form.
+In our first paper~\cite{Dargys2019} only the roots of individual grades have been considered, where explicit formulas in a coordinate-free form are provided.

-Second, we have shown that MVs can have multiple (up to 16 in case of \cl{2}{1}) isolated roots, or conversely there may be no real CA roots at all.
-The MV in $n>1$ algebras may also accommodate a number free parameters that bring a continuum of square roots on respective parameter hypersurfaces.
-For more details see~\cite{Dargys2019}.
+Second, the paper shows that MV roots may be isolated (up to 16 roots in case of \cl{2}{1}) and/or continuous, or conversely there may be no roots at all.
+Thus, the MV algebras may also accommodate a number free parameters that bring in a continuum of roots on respective parameter hypersurface.

-Third, we implemented the described algorithm in \textit{Mathematica} system ~\cite{AcusDargys2017} and verified it by purely numerical search of square roots using {\it Mathematica} universal root search algorithm realized in the system function \textbf{FindInstance[~]}.
-This was done in hope to find some isolated roots which our algorithm might miss.
-We didn't find any new numerical roots.
-The only complication which we encountered in the implementation of the algorithm was that {\it Mathematica} symbolic zero detection algorithm \textbf{PossibleZeroQ[~]} in more complicated cases often had to switch to numerical procedure to conclude that involved symbolic expression with nested radicals indeed represents zero.
+Third, the described algorithm was implemented in \textit{Mathematica} system~\cite{AcusDargys2023} and applied in checking up algorithms by purely numerical root search.
+For this purpose {\it Mathematica} universal root search algorithm was realized and used in the system function \textbf{FindInstance[~]} to check whether there are cases when isolated root algorithm fails.
+No such cases were found.
+The only complication we encountered in the algorithm programming was that {\it Mathematica} symbolic zero detection algorithm \textbf{PossibleZeroQ[~]} in the more complicated cases often switched over to numerical procedure to detect that involved symbolic expression with nested radicals indeed represents zero.
 This is quite understandable, since it is well known that two expression equivalence problem is, in general, undecidable.